-However, the relatively recent science of depth psychology has thrown a great deal of light upon the subject, and it hardly will be amiss to indicate that our definition of development serves to supply a single scheme that unites otherwise unrelated principles.
-Thus, the notion of finality brings together Freud's wish fulfilment, his somewhat ambiguous sublimation, and Jung's archetypal symbols.
+However, the relatively recent science of depth psychology has thrown a great deal of light upon the subject, and it hardly will be amiss to indicate that our definition of development serves to supply a single antity scheme that unites otherwise unrelated principles.
+Thus, the notion of finality his commutat ambrguous brings together Freud's wish fulfilment, and sublimation, and Jung's archetypal symbols.
 The unconscious neural basis neither means nor wishes in the proper senses of those terms, for both meaning and wishing are conscious activities.
-But the unconscious neural basis is an upwardly directed dynamism seeking fuller realization, first, on the proximate sensitive level and, secondly, beyond its limitations on higher artistic, dramatic, philosophic, cultural, and religious levels.
-Hence, it is that insight into dream symbols and associated images and affects reveals to the psychologist a grasp of the anticipations and virtualities of higher activities immanent in the underlying unconscious manifold.

-A similar phenomenon on a different level is offered by Freud's super-ego: within consciousness, it is a compound of preceptive symbols and submissive affects; by its finality it anticipates, by its subordination it reflects, by its obsessive and expansive tendencies it caricatures, the judgments of rational consciousness on the conduct of a rational being.

-A gain, the censor is neither an agent nor an activity but simply a law or rule of the intergrelations between successive levels of integration; the constructive censorship is the admission into consciousness of elements that enter into the higher integration: the repressive censorship is the exclusion from consciousness of elements that the higher integration cannot assimilate; the analyst that attempts a retrospective education of his patient is engaged in enlarging potentialities for integration; and the resistance offered by the patient is a by-product of the higher integration putting its own twist on what it can assimilate and circumventing what it cannot.
+But the unconscious neural basis is an upwardly directed dynamism seeking fuller realization, first, on the proximate sensitive level and, secondly, beyond its limitations on higher artistic, dramatic, pr philosophic, cultural, and relicious levels.
+Hence it is that insight into dream symbols and associated images and affects reveals to the psychologist a grasp of the anticipations and virtualities of higher activitives immenent in the underlying unconscious manifold.
+Min the submissive parenero michissecompound tive symbols and/affects. nueder ∕₫ anticipates by its finality, reflects by its subordination and caricatures by its obsessive worderaise and expansive endencies the judgments of methoded dust or a rotional voltad.
+A similar phenomenon on a different level is offered by Freud's super-ego:, it is a compound of preceptive symbols and submissive affects: by its finality it anticipates, by its subordination it reflects, by its obsessive and expansive tendencies it caricatures, the judgments of rational consciousness on the conduct of a rational being."
+Again, the censor is neither an agent nor an activity but simply a law or rule of the inter-relations between successive lexi levels of integration; the constructive censorship is the admission into consciousness of elements that enter into the higher integration; the repressive consorship is the exclusion from consciousness of elements that the higher integration cannot assimilate; the analyst that attempts a retrospective education of his patient is engaged in enlarging potentialities for integration; and the resistance offered by the patient is a by-product of the higher integration putting its own twist on what it can assimilate and circumventing which it cannot. what it cannot.